kzefram/prework-study-guide/README.md

 ## Features

-There are three section defined; HTML, CSS, Git, JavaScript.
+There are four section defined; HTML, CSS, Git, JavaScript.

 ## How to Contribute